aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 As you can see, alot of files have been created for you and each of these are managed by the PDK/Projen on your behalf.
 The only file you need to modify is the `projenrc` file which is repsonsible for synthesizing each of these files.

 !!!warning
-    It is important that you never modify these files directly as it will result in your changes being overriden the next time you run the `pdk` command which will re-synthesize them.
+    It is important that you never modify synthesized files directly as it will result in your changes being overriden the next time you run the `pdk` command which will re-synthesize/override them.

 Inspecting the `projenrc` file, we notice that a single construct is instantiated that represents the monorepo itself.
 Within this construct you can add new dependencies, update tsconfig, npmignore, gitignore, etc. In the default configuration, the following apply: